droongma/RadiKanji/README.md

 Kanji and Radical data stored in these two RDS tables are from [Kanji Alive Github.](https://github.com/kanjialive/kanji-data-media)

-Flask Code to get Radical list from RDS Radical table : [get_radicals.py](https://gist.github.com/droongma/973dbba9099bf415b02357456fe053a3)
+Flask code to get Radical list from RDS Radical table : [get_radicals.py](https://gist.github.com/droongma/973dbba9099bf415b02357456fe053a3)

-Flask Code to get Kanji list from RDS Kanji table : [get_kanjis.py](https://gist.github.com/droongma/4f53a64b5a56a36304a84b0988740118)
+Flask code to get Kanji list from RDS Kanji table : [get_kanjis.py](https://gist.github.com/droongma/4f53a64b5a56a36304a84b0988740118)

 ## Features: